ilkinisler/LM-Hallucinations/README.md

 5. **MIND**: [Unsupervised Real-Time Hallucination Detection Based on Internal States](https://arxiv.org/pdf/2403.06448) (ACL 2024) [GitHub](https://github.com/oneal2000/MIND/tree/main)
    - **Context**: Uses LLM internal states during inference for real-time detection.
 It also presents HELM, a benchmark.
+      - **Details**: Uses a multi-layer perceptron (MLP) to classify hallucinations based on token embeddings during the inference process.
+   - **Strengths**: Real-time detection reduces computational overhead, and its unsupervised nature eliminates the need for labeled data.

 6. [Detecting Hallucinations in LLM Generation: A Token Probability Approach](https://arxiv.org/pdf/2405.19648) (May 2024) [GitHub](https://github.com/Baylor-AI/HalluDetect)
    - **Context**: A supervised learning approach for detecting hallucinations in outputs generated by large language models (LLMs).
 The approach is lightweight, using minimal features derived from token probabilities, and does not require the hallucination detection model to be the same as the LLM that generated the content.